Start using ClickUp today

 What the Agent Covers Across the Facility Management Lifecycle

 An AI agent for facility management is not a chatbot that answers questions about APPA standards.
-It’s a system that runs inside your project management workspace and does the structured, repeatable work your facilities team currently does by hand: triaging work orders, scheduling preventive maintenance, tracking capital projects, flagging compliance gaps.
+It is a system that runs inside your project management workspace and handles the structured, repeatable work your facilities team currently does by hand, including triaging work orders, scheduling preventive maintenance, tracking space utilization, managing capital projects, and surfacing compliance issues before they become bigger problems.

 Want to see how Super Agents work in a real ClickUp environment?
 Watch the walkthrough below to see how AI-generated workflows, tasks, and automations come together in practice.